Git-Mediawiki/Git-Mediawiki/docs/User-manual.md

 ## Authentication

 Some wiki require login/password.
 You can specify a login and password using the `remote.origin.mwLogin` and `remote.origin.mwPassword` configuration variables.
+You should not use your real password but create a `bot password` that has restricted rights.
+To create a bot password, visit `Special:Botpasswords` in your wiki.
-If you need to do that at clone time, the best way is
+If you need the authentication at clone time, the best way is

     git init new-repo
     chmod 600 .git/config # you're going to put a password there